Norton le Moors Primary Academy - Organisations

 At Norton le Moors Primary Academy we strive to support all children to enable them to achieve their full potential as we guide them through their learning journey.
 Quality first teaching is vital; however for some children there are occasions when further additional support may be needed to help them achieve their learning goals.

-Contact name Mrs K Nelson
+Contact name Mrs N Daley

 Contact position Assistant Head Teacher and SENCO